mrisher/smtp-sts/mta-sts.md

   by the `rua` parameter.
 * `mx`: MX patterns (list of plain-text MX match patterns, required).
 One or more comma-separated patterns matching the expected MX for this domain.
-For example, ["*.example.com", "*.example.net"] indicates that mail for this domain might be handled by any MX whose hostname is a subdomain of "example.com" or "example.net."
+For example, `["*.example.com", "*.example.net"]` indicates that mail for this domain might be handled by any MX whose hostname is a subdomain of "example.com" or "example.net."
 The semantics for these patterns should be the ones found in the "Checking of Wildcard Certificates" rules in Section 6.4.3 of [@!RFC6125].
-* `max-age`: Max lifetime of the policy (plain-text integer seconds).
+* `max_age`: Max lifetime of the policy (plain-text integer seconds).
 Well-behaved clients SHOULD cache a policy for up to this value from last policy fetch time.
 * `policy_id`: A short string used to track policy updates.
 This string MUST uniquely identify a given instance of a policy, such that senders can determine when the policy has been updated by comparing to the `policy_id` of a previously seen policy.

+A lenient parser SHOULD accept a policy file which is valid JSON implementing a superset of this specification, in which case unknown values SHALL be ignored.

 ## Formal Definition